If cartoons have taught us anything, it’s that cats and dogs are “mortal” enemies. Or are they?

 Tip # 1 – Prepare Your Cat For Change

 Cats are creatures of habit, so prepare Fluffy for any changes that will have to be made before Fido comes home.
 Some cats can suffer from anxiety, if this occurs, you might want to investigate CBD for cats further to see if it could help.
-This includes putting up the baby gate, closing off certain doors, and placing your dog’s kennel and finding a dog food bowl.
+This includes putting up the baby gate, closing off certain doors, placing your dog’s kennel and finding a dog food bowl.
 For information on how to feed Fido, check out PuppyWire.

 Thinking of these changes from your cat’s perspective will help you with the process.
 For example, if you have to move the litter box, don’t place in where your cat will have to walk directly past your dog’s kennel.
 This will create stress and fear in your cat, which could lead her to not wanting to use the litter box.

 Your new puppy may look sweet and adorable, but according to Katherine A. Houpt, James Law Professor of Behavioral Medicine (Emeritus at Cornell University’s College of Veterinary Medicine) if there’s going to be a problem it will most likely be caused by the dog.

 This is due to the nature of the canine species.
 Dogs are “pre-programmed” to chase any rapidly moving object (in this case your cat).
 So it’s important to stop this habit before it even gets started.